Quick guide to paying tax on P2P income

 Therefore, the amount you will need to declare as income on your tax return is the gross interest received.

 We removed all lending fees in 2014, which means gross and net interest are actually the same for Lending Works lenders.
 If you lend with other fee-charging platforms, you will however incur a higher tax charge on the same net income, so you should consider this when comparing advertised returns.

 Treatment of bad debts

 As of April 2016, current UK tax law allows bad debts (i.e. borrower defaults) to be offset against income.
 Lending Works has gone the extra mile in protecting against bad debts anyway though, by using the Lending Works Shield.
-The Shield is both a reserve fund, which protects against missed payments and loan defaults, and a series of insurance policies which protects against defaults not covered by the reserve fund, in addition to protecting against fraud and cybercrime.
+The Shield is a contingency fund, which protects against missed payments and loan defaults.
 We take great pride in the fact that all of our lenders have received exactly what they were owed since Lending Works first launched.